sim1-dev/ngx-requiem/README.md

 For more informations check either tests runner or the tests/examples folder.

 ## Documentation
-For further details on using the library, please refer to the official documentation in your source code or repository.
+For further details on using the library, please refer to the official documentation in the source code or repository.

 ## Contributing
 If you would like to contribute to NgxRequiem, feel free to open an issue or a pull request in the repository.